WRXL: Early years as WRNL-FM

 On March 4, 1949, the station signed on the air as WRNL-FM.
 It was the FM sister station to WRNL, owned by the Richmond Radio Corporation, a subsidiary of The Richmond News Leader newspaper (hence the WRNL-FM call sign).
 At first, WRNL-FM simulcast its AM counterpart, carrying the ABC Radio schedule of dramas, comedies, sports and news.
 In the late 1950s, WRNL-AM-FM moved to a full service format of middle of the road music, news, sports and talk.

 In the 1960s, several Richmond FM stations received permission from the Federal Communications Commission for unusually high power.
 Today, Richmond is in Zone 1, limited to a maximum of 50,000 watts effective radiated power (ERP).
 Before these rules were put into place, WRNL-FM was permitted to go to 120,000 watts, WFMV (now WURV) went to 74,000 watts and, to this day, WRVQ (then WRVA-FM) runs at 200,000 watts.

 Switch to rock as WRXL

 In 1971, WRNL-AM-FM were bought by Rust Communications, which owned a number of radio stations around the country.
 Rust decided to give WRNL-FM its own format.
 It hired a staff of young DJs, stopped simulcasting the AM station and switched to progressive rock.
 To give the station a fresh identity, in 1973, the call sign was changed to WRXL.
-By 1980, the station's music had moved to an album rock direction, based on playing the biggest selling rock artists.
+By 1980, the station's music had moved to an album-oriented rock and classic rock direction, based on playing the biggest selling rock artists.

 In 1993, WRVH (the new name of WRNL) and WRXL were sold to Clear Channel Communications, a forerunner of iHeartMedia, Inc., for $9.75 million.